 In 2006 the CPG student sponsorship program began with the sponsorship of 15 secondary school students from the Matangwe region.
 These students were enrolled in Form 1 at boarding schools across Kenya.
 By 2018, a total of 209 students have had their lives changed through these generous sponsorships.

 113 of these students have already completed the sponsorship program.
-Only 7 students left the program before graduating.
+Only 7 students did not graduate from secondary school.
 13 students graduated from secondary school and the remaining 93 all graduated from either college or university.